griptape-ai/griptape/docs/griptape-framework/drivers/prompt-drivers.md

     config=StructureConfig(
         prompt_driver=OpenAiChatPromptDriver(model="gpt-4o", temperature=0.3),
     ),
-    input_template="You will be provided with a tweet, and your task is to classify its sentiment as positive, neutral, or negative.
+    input="You will be provided with a tweet, and your task is to classify its sentiment as positive, neutral, or negative.
 Tweet: {{ args[0] }}", rules=[
         Rule(
             value="Output only the sentiment."